My goal is to help build good knowledge-based systems that support knowledge sharing

 - As part of the Ricordo project, we collaborated with the European Virtual Physiological Human project to work towared the Physiome vision, where researchers build multi-scale, multi-domain models that capture the complexity of physiology and pathology.

 - In collaboration with the Virtual Physiological Rat project, we aim to demonstrate how our approach and a library of biosimulation models can accelerate research.

-- In collaboration with Professor Mark Phillips of Radiation Oncology, I am exploring decision support technologies.
-Currently, with my graduate studies, we are looking at two (very) different approaches.
-One is to apply a Bayes Net to assess the quality of radiation treatment plans, based on prior knowledge of "good" plans, and then to explore an "Ontology" approach to construction of such Bayes' nets.
+- With Professor Mark Phillips of Radiation Oncology, I co-lead an "Informatics in Radiation Oncology and Knowledge representation" (IROK) research group.
+We are currently exploring two (very) different research directions.
+One is to apply Bayes Nets to assess the quality of radiation treatment plans, based on prior knowledge of "good" plans, and then to explore an "Ontology" approach to construction of such Bayes' nets.
 The other direction is to elicit patient symptoms to better track progression and enable quality follow-up decisions after radiation treatment for brain cancers and brain metastases.

 - With Neil Abernethy, I am exploring network analysis of large bio-informatics resources, notably microarray gene expression results, pathway knowledge bases, and protein-protein interaction networks.

 - Working with Wynona Black, we applied data mining methods to a very large, longitudinal database of EMR records of patients with Acute Coronary Syndrome (aka heart attack patients).
 The idea is to look at actual patterns of care (including temporal patterns) versus healthcare guideline recommendations.